 If the pain is sharp — not just a dull ache — you have no additional information.
 Our brain cannot tell the difference between numbness, tingling, itch, tingle, sharp, dull, achy, stabbing, radiating, shooting, etc. None of these differences indicate a different cause for the pain.
 Rarely is the lower back pain due to nerve compression from a disc.
 Most of the time it is due to muscle and fascia injuries starting in childhood, continuing through adulthood, and greatly accentuated by the inflammatory reaction of fascia to what you have eaten in the past 3 months.

-If you have back pain but are also having trouble with your bowels or bladder, this could be a sign of serious nerve compression or a spine infection, such as discitis or meningitis.
+If you have back pain but are also having trouble with your bowels or bladder, you may suffer from nerve compression or a spine infection.

 If you feel numbness or pain in your groin or glutes in addition to back pain, you likely have a condition known as known as saddle anesthesia.
 You may also have a serious nerve or spine condition.
 You should see a health and wellness doctor.